top of page

 WICD Network Switch to ABC

-During the Summer of 2004, it was announced that WAND would become the markets NBC station.
+During the Summer of 2004, WAND announced it would become the market NBC station.
 This left WICS and WICD without a major network affiliation.
 Later in the year, Sinclair signed the stations with ABC.
 The switch was to take place on Labor Day of 2005.

 The switch ended up being one of the most confusing things to happen to local TV since the advent of cable TV.
 While the network programming would shift from one set of stations to another, the syndicated shows would remain on the original stations, with some shifting time slots.